hugoscavino/camel3-spring/README.md

 #### undertow instead of tomcat
 The sample program I copied used undertow instead of tomcat in the Spring Boot pom.xml.
-I did not want to fight the example from Camel so I just kept it.
-Which meant my SpringApplication class did not need the extra tomcat Servlet configuration.
+I did not want to fight the example from Camel, so I just kept it.
+This meant my SpringApplication class did not need the extra tomcat Servlet configuration.

 From console